eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

     **Figure 17:** This is the dosimeter storage board.
     This is where the dosimeters are stored when not in use.
-    This is located in the corridor outsitde of Hutch Control / Experiment Prep entrance.
+    This is located in the corridor out side of Hutch Control / Experiment Prep entrance.

-Once the two minutes have ellapsed, the Vault-1 can be opened, and the survey can be prerformed.
+Once the two minutes have elapsed, the Vault-1 can be opened, and the survey can be performed.
 The surveyor, along with his personal dosimeter, must also wear a electronic personal dosimeter, as seen in figure 18.
 This unit will alarm if the surveyor is exposed to more than 5 mrem/hr.